Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 1. The fonts should match with the above example.

-    If the fonts don't match, try restarting Anki.
+    If the fonts don't match, try restarting Anki and/or your computer.
     If the fonts still don't match, the note was likely installed manually.
     Please verify you manually installed the fonts and placed them in the correct folder (see steps 3 and 4).